-If you have recently browsed an interior decor magazine or Pinterest home decor category pages, then you might have come across those peculiar yet charming glass domes that seem to light up any room by their own presence.
+If you have recently browsed an interior decor magazine or Pinterest home decor category pages, then you might have come across glass cloches, a peculiar yet charming a decorative element that seem to light up any room by their own presence.

-Cloches, also known as bell cloches, glass domes or bell jars, are more than ever back in home decor.
+Glass cloches, also known as bell cloches, glass domes, or bell jars, are more than ever back in home decor.
 Derived from the french word for “bell”, cloches were originally made of a solid piece of glass shaped like a dome.
 They were used in the 18th century by French gardeners to protect early garden plants from bleak cold and frost, and hasten crops to maturity.

-In the 19th century, cloches where mainly used by naturalists as tiny Wunderkammer to showcase their delicate finds like insects, plants or small taxidermied animals.
+In the 19th century, glass cloches were mainly used by naturalists as tiny Wunderkammer to showcase their delicate finds like insects, plants or small taxidermied animals.

 Nowadays, these beautiful glass domes help sublimate any object, by making it look like a small trophy or a tiny world of its own.
-Cloches can showcase almost anything and be placed anywhere to bring a refined decoration touch, protect and display cherished object and recreate this precious atmosphere inspired by curiosity cabinets.
+Glass cloches can showcase almost anything and be placed anywhere to bring a refined decoration touch, protect and display cherished objects and recreate this precious atmosphere inspired by curiosity cabinets.

-Cloches can house any type of (reasonably sized) object and in any quantity, from rare orchids and objects of curiosity, to a collection of antique pocket watches.
+Glass cloches can house any type of (reasonably sized) object and in any quantity, from rare orchids and objects of curiosity to a collection of antique pocket watches.
 There are no rules regarding what can be showcased and what cannot.
 It’s just a matter of taste.
 So be dairy!

 However, keep in mind that the cloche’s empty space is just as important as the object itself you wish to feature; so be careful not to overdo it or overload the space available under the dome.
 Sometimes, less is more.
 Particularly when it comes to home decor and design.

 For instance, one can choose to showcase a single object in order to highlight it (a feather, a vintage light bulb, a dried flower, a bird nest… even an old rusty sign!).